QintingLi/SE-ResNet/README.md

 ## Results

-- **Training Loss and Validation Accuracy**: The training script plots the loss curve and accuracy curve over the training epochs.
+- **Training Loss and Validation Accuracy**: The training script provides plots for loss and accuracy across training epochs.
-- **Confusion Matrix**: The evaluation script generates a confusion matrix to visualize model performance across different classes.
+- **Confusion Matrix**: The evaluation script generates a confusion matrix, offering a visual insight into the model's performance across different animal classes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.